 — University of Michigan BioInterfaces Institute spinout has developed a technology to treat a wide range of life-threatening inflammatory diseases, including Acute Respiratory Distress Syndrome (ARDS)—

-AUSTIN, TX, March 9th, 2021 – Research Bridge Partners – a 501 (c) (3) organization that bridges preeminent innovators at mid-continent research universities with the commercialization resources of Silicon Valley— announced a seed capital investment in Asalyxa Bio, a University of Michigan spinout that has developed a drug-delivery technology to treat a wide range of inflammatory diseases.
+AUSTIN, TX, March 9th, 2021 – Research Bridge Partners – a 501 (c) (3) organization that makes formative investments in biomedical startup companies based on the breakthroughs of preeminent innovators at mid-continent research universities— announced a seed capital investment in Asalyxa Bio, a University of Michigan spinout that has developed a drug-delivery technology to treat a wide range of inflammatory diseases.
 The company also announced the designation of Dr. Lola Eniola-Adefeso, Asalyxa Bio’s Chief Scientific Officer, as Research Bridge Partners Fellow.

 Research Bridge Partners’ program-related investment will help the company fund development of core technologies and intellectual property, while supporting IND-enabling studies required to obtain the permission of regulatory authorities to begin human clinical testing.
 With this investment, James Graham, Research Bridge Partners Managing Director of Investments, has joined the company’s board of directors.